OM4OV: Leveraging Ontology Matching for Ontology Versioning: OM4OV Optimisation

-Figure~\ref{fig: om4ov-extend} illustrates the cross-reference mechanism used in the OM4OV pipeline.
+Figure~\ref{fig: om4ov-extend} illustrates the cross-reference (CR) mechanism used in the OM4OV framework.
 We can see that, without using the cross-reference $O_r$, the matching candidates cover the range of $O\cup O'$.
 This number can be significantly reduced by removing prior matches (i.e. $O \cap O_r \cap O'$) and non-matches (i.e. $ O\cap O_r \setminus O'$ and $O' \cap O_r \setminus O$).
 The prior matching will be incorporated into the final alignment, while the known non-matching regions will be removed entirely in the subsequent OV process.
 The OV process then only determines the posterior alignment.

 In practice, the prior alignment usually contains a large number of \textit{remain} entities and a small number of \textit{update} entities.
 Matching performance is also enhanced by utilising these established mappings.
-Since prior matches are inferred from the OM references validated by domain experts, they represent a solid ground truth for alignment in a specific domain.
-On the other hand, while the known non-matches are removed from the OV process, this simplifies the detection of the posterior alignment.

-\begin{definition} Given a reference ontology ($O_r$) with an old version of an ontology ($O$) and a new version of the same ontology ($O'$), two cross-references between $O$ and $O_r$ ($R_{or}$) and between $O'$ and $O_r$ ($R_{o'r}$) are defined as:
+Since prior matches are inferred from OM references validated by domain experts, they provide a solid ground truth for alignment within a specific domain.
+Removing known non-matches from the OV process also simplifies posterior alignment detection.
+The optimised OM4OV framework using the CR mechanism is defined as follows. \begin{definition} Given a reference ontology ($O_r$), an old version of an ontology ($O$) and a new version of the same ontology ($O'$), two cross-references between $O$ and $O_r$ ($R_{or}$) and between $O'$ and $O_r$ ($R_{o'r}$) are defined respectively as:

 \end{definition}